pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

     Then visit <http://localhost:3000> and see if you have a working rails app.

+11. If you have a working rails app, commit the code to the github repo.

-10. You should be able to continue with the standard rails tutorial from step <http://guides.rubyonrails.org/getting_started.html#hello-rails-bang>.
+12. You should be able to continue with the standard rails tutorial from step <http://guides.rubyonrails.org/getting_started.html#hello-rails-bang>.
 You may want to go back and look at the last part of step 3, which explains the structure of the Rails directories.

 # Next Steps if you want to deploy on Heroku